Ignore the in-my-face obvious issues and lend all of my attention to unwarranted, groundless non-issues? Not happening!

 Our Bodies, Ourselves

-I was a young teenager when I came to know of abortion; what it was, what it meant and what it was all about.
+I was a young teenager when I came to know of abortion; what it is, what it means, what it does...

 Roe v.
-Wade became the law of the land, when an agenda, pushed by the liberal, progressive left, was brought before mere mortal men.
+Wade became the law of the land, when an agenda, pushed by the liberal, progressive left, was brought before mere mortal men, who turned out to be rogue activists in long black robes.

 "The Right to Life" is meant for some, it is not meant for all!